 But the work was just beginning for construction crews, biologists, engineers, transmission line workers and others in Oroville, where work continued around the clock.
 The work included debris removal, transmission line inspections, wildlife relocation and months of heavy lifting to shore up and repair the spillway.
 By mid-March, nearly 1 million cubic yards of material had been removed from a debris pile at the base of the spillway.

 The goal is to return both the gated flood control and emergency spillway back to their original design capacity.
-As for a timeline, officials said they were attempting to replace as much of the upper chute as possible ahead of winter's storms.
-Officials said the repairs allow the spillway to operate during the upcoming rain season.
-Water officials expect to complete an examination of the dam in September 2019.
+In October 2018, water officials said the $1.1 billion spillway will be in full working order if it's needed during the winter rain season.

 Below, these dramatic images show how work is progressing months after the spillway crisis.